Sweet Potato Casserole with Pecans

 There are two ways to prepare sweet potatoes for this homemade sweet potato casserole.
 You can boil or bake them.
 I have done both, but I prefer to bake them.
 You choose the method that is best for you.

-Baked Sweet Potatoes:
+Baked Potatoes:

-Boiled Sweet Potatoes:
+Boiled Potatoes:

-I peeled the potatoes, thickly diced them into 2-3 inch pieces, placed them into a pot of cold water, and boiled until tender.
+I peeled the potatoes, thickly diced them into 2-3 inch pieces, placed them into a pot of cold water, and boiled them until tender.
 I drained the potatoes well and mashed them with a potato masher or a fork.

-How To Make Sweet Potato Casserole Recipe
+🔪 How To Make Homemade Sweet Potato Casserole

 For complete instructions, see the printable recipe card below.
 This casserole is buttery, soft, and creamy—the perfect side dish for Thanksgiving—and a great recipe for all your holiday feasts.